kodecocodes/programmer-jokes/README.md

 # programmer-jokes

+Why couldn’t the confirmed bachelor use Git?
+Because he was afraid to commit!

 In order to understand recursion you must first understand recursion.

 There are 10 kinds of people in this world: Those who understand binary, and those who don't.